 II.
 Core SIC Mission – Priorities for all SICs:

 a.
 Training & Education – Establish criteria and identify delivery mechanisms for qualified logging professional, qualified resource professional and wood producer training, and defining what it means to be “SFI trained.”
-Establish criteria for recognition of certified logging professional programs, where they exist.
+Establish criteria for recognition of certified logging companies, where they exist.

 b.
-Inconsistent Practices – Establish protocols for addressing, investigating, and responding to SFI Standard nonconformity allegations and inconsistent practices, and allegations regarding non-Program Participant forest management practices.
+Inconsistent Practices – Establish protocols for addressing, investigating, and responding to SFI Standard nonconformity allegations and inconsistent practices, and allegations regarding non-Certified Organizationforest management practices.

 c.
 Landowner Outreach – Focus landowner outreach efforts on education and technical assistance.

 d.
-Informational Resources -- Focus informational resource efforts on increasing SFI program recognition, awareness and support with groups, such as local opinion leaders and forestry resource professionals.
+Informational Resources – Focus informational resource efforts on increasing SFI program recognition, awareness and support with groups, such as local opinion leaders and forestry resource professionals.

 e.
-Annual Reporting -- Submit the SIC Annual Progress Report to SFI Inc.
+Annual Reporting – Submit the SIC Annual Progress Report to SFI Inc.

 f.
 SFI Program Integrity -- Protect the integrity of the SFI program by:

-a) ensuring proper SIC service mark usage; b) alerting SFI Inc. when improper communications or misleading claims are observed; c) avoiding the appearance of participation or compliance by non-SFI Program Participants; and d) avoiding appearance of third-party certification by non-certified SFI Program Participants.
+a) ensuring proper SIC service mark usage; b) alerting SFI Inc. when improper communications or misleading claims are observed; c) avoiding the appearance of participation or compliance by non-SFI Certified Organizations; and d) avoiding appearance of third-party certification by non-certified SFI Certified Organizations.

 III.
 Secondary SIC Mission – Below are priorities which may be determined by each SIC; however, individual participants may choose not to participate or support these objectives.

 a.
-Training & Education -- Provide delivery mechanisms for qualified logging professional, and qualified resource professional, and wood producer training to address SFI program needs not adequately provided by other programs.
+Training & Education – Provide delivery mechanisms for qualified logging professional, and qualified resource professional, and wood producer training to address SFI program needs not adequately provided by other programs.

 b.
 Market Outreach – Sponsor active market outreach efforts in local communities that may include paid advertising.

 c.
-Recruitment – Encourage large landowners and all forest products facilities to enroll as SFI Program Participants; encourage family forest owners to participate in American Tree Farm System or similar programs recognized by the SFI program, as appropriate.
+Recruitment – Encourage large landowners and all forest products facilities to enroll as SFI Certified Organizations; encourage family forest owners to participate in American Tree Farm System or similar programs recognized by the SFI program, as appropriate.

 d.
-Forest Management Statistics – Encourage government agencies to provide accessible timely, accurate harvest and regeneration statistics, in support of a Program Participant’s sustainable forestry programs.
+Forest Management Statistics – Encourage government agencies to provide accessible timely, accurate harvest and regeneration statistics, in support of a Certified organization’s sustainable forestry programs.

 e.
 Research – Promote forestry research, science and technology, upon which sustainable forest management decisions are based.